 Income tax expenses

-For 2Q17, the Group had net cash inflows of US$17.78 million mainly due to the following:
+The Group had net cash outflows of US$13.12 million mainly due to the following:

 Net cash generated from operating activities of US$139.16 million comprised of operating cash inflow before working capital changes of US$190.76 million, net working capital outflow of US$13.46 million, various taxes paid of US$18.90 million, and interest and other financial charges paid of US$23.63 million.
 The Group also recorded interest income received of US$4.38 million.
 The net working capital outflow of US$13.46 million was mainly due to (i) an increase in trade and other receivables, advances and other current assets totalling US$19.51 million; and (ii) a decrease in provisions of US$1.02 million, partially offset by (i) an increase in trade and other payables of US$4.89 million; and (ii) a decrease in inventories of US$2.19 million.

 Net cash flows used in investing activities of US$105.01 million mainly due to (i) additional investment in Ravenswood Gold project of US$47.57 million; (ii) purchase of investment securities of US$26.73 million; (iii) purchase of property, plant and equipment of US$6.28 million; (iv) additions to mining properties of US$17.98 million; (v) increase in other non-current assets of US$2.47 million; (vi) changes in restricted fund of US$3.86 million; and (vii) additions to biological assets of US$0.13 million.